-- 1. Remove the screw securing the slot cover to the chassis and set the screw aside for later use. - 2.
-Simultaneously place the Micro LP card into the rear window of the node and plug the card into the slot on the motherboard. - 3.
-Secure the Micro LP assembly to the node with two bracket mounting screws.
+- Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
+Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface.
+Remove the cover from the node as described in Section 6-6. - Remove the mounting screw securing the Micro LP slot cover and set it aside for later use. - Simultaneously place the micro expansion card into the Micro LP slot of the node and plug the card into the slot on the serverboard. - 4.
+Secure the Micro LP expansion card to the node with two mounting screws.